texastribune/styleguides/newtribunestyle.md

 ### Naming Conventions

-Classes following the BEM naming method should be used in most cases.
+Classes following the [BEM naming convention](https://en.bem.info/method/naming-convention/) should be used in most cases.
 Ids should only be used in HTML as Javascript hooks.

 The naming of classes and ids should be done with the goal of creating modular entities to be reused and remixed throughout the site.
 There are no rules that always must be followed; however, this set of guidelines should be applicable to most situations.
 Things to keep in mind are also how easily searchable the classes and ids that you're using are, as well as if there are any potential clashes with current naming systems.

-Naming will follow the [BEM](https://en.bem.info/method/naming-convention/) methodology.
+Naming will follow the BEM methodology.
 Modular entities can be blocks or elements.
 They can have modifiers that describe their appearance and behavior.

 We will use the following words to refer to different entities within a page.